kushagra4647verma/dbms_mini_proj/README.md

 # Flight Management System

-A comprehensive web-based flight management system built with Flask and Oracle Database for Kempegowda International Airport.
+A comprehensive web-based flight management system vibe coded using Cursor V0 built with Flask and Oracle Database as a Database Managment Systems project

 ## 🚀 Features